mattparker/lamplighthelp/v0/18-4-0_Custom_work_and_other_record_tabs_and_fields.markdown

 __Creating a field__

 Select the required tab, and in the middle column, choose the button 'Click to add'.
 In the right-hand column, you'll see a new section appear 'Field: Click to add.'
 Double click on the non-bold text 'Field: Click to add ‘and a pop--up box will open.
-Again, some of the options show here are redundant for work records.
+Again, some of the options show here are redundant for {{work}} records.

 ![System Admin - field information]({{imgpath}}1220a.png)